AlmogBaku/AlmogBaku.github.io/_posts/2015-2-8-Disciplinary-lean-strategy.md

 One of the most important things you *MUST* do, is building a Company-Level strategy.
 In my opinion- it'll be wise to plan a lean strategy to your whole company and drip down its parts to all the other departments.

+The big idea is to set a top-level lean cycle for the initiative, the from top to down to drip the goals, in order to achieve an accurate solution, and not waste time in the sub-departments of the company on useless tasks for this stage(for example: building too complicated product as an MVP)

 ### Build
 You need to ask yourself what are the hypothesis you trying to answer in the company level-